raspberrypilearning/chatbot/en/step_5.md

 end
 ```

-To test your new code properly, you should test it __twice__, once with the answer "yes", and once with the answer "no".
+To test your new code properly, you should test it __twice__: once with the answer "yes", and once with the answer "no".

 --- /task ---

-At the moment your chatbot doesn't doesn't say anything if you answer "no".
-Lets change your chatbot so that it also replies "Oh no!" if you answer "no" to its question?
+At the moment, your chatbot doesn't doesn't say anything to the answer "no".

 --- task ---

+Change your chatbot's code so that it replies "Oh no!" if it receives "no" as the answer to "Are you OK name".

-Replace the `if, then`{:class="blockcontrol"} an `if, then, else`{:class="blockcontrol"} block and include to code to `say "Oh no!"`{:class="blocklooks"}.
+Replace the `if, then`{:class="blockcontrol"} block with an `if, then, else`{:class="blockcontrol"} block, and include code so the chatbot can `say "Oh no!"`{:class="blocklooks"}.

 ![nano sprite](images/nano-sprite.png)
 ```blocks